 |Air pollution level||Air quality index||Main pollutant|

-PM2.5 concentration in Accra air is currently 1 times above WHO exposure recommendation
+PM2.5 concentration in Accra air is currently 2 times above the WHO annual air quality guideline value

 |Close your windows to avoid dirty outdoor air|

 |Wednesday, Sep 22|

 Moderate 68 US AQI

 Moderate 69 US AQI

 |Sunday, Sep 26|

 Good 45 US AQI